dmason-mlb/testrail-exporter/README.md

    - Use "Expand All" and "Collapse All" to navigate more easily
    - Use "Check All" and "Uncheck All" for quick selection

+7. Choose export format:
-7. Click "Export" to export the test cases from selected suites/sections
+   - Click "Export JSON" to export in JSON format
+   - Click "Export CSV" to export in CSV format compatible with spreadsheet software
    - Choose a filename and location in the save dialog
-   - Wait for the export process to complete
+   - Wait for the export process to complete (progress is shown at the bottom)
    - A success message will appear when the export is finished

-## Export Format
+## Export Formats

+### JSON Format

 The exported JSON file contains: